 The set of status values should be much smaller than the set of signal values.
 The scaling of observability in this model happens at the source by translating an event, response, or error into a signal – from a big bag of data and details to a single token.
 While signaling will have much the same frequency of the events themselves, the transferred data is significantly reduced.
 That is, if the transmission does indeed need to happen, subscribers can relay only the inferred status when changed for a thing.
 Changing a thing’s operational status while driven by signal will typically occur much less frequently, usually scaled in its calculation to some time window and operation phase.

-OpenSignals moves much of the processing pertaining to operational status to the source, making it extremely efficient and effective in seeing the quality of service from many interaction points and perspectives (groupings) while allowing local customization of the inference engine in terms of signal sensitivity and sequence scoring.
+OpenSignals moves much of the processing of operational status to the source, making it highly efficient and effective in seeing the quality of service from many interaction points and perspectives (groupings) while allowing local customization of the inference engine in terms of signal sensitivity and sequence scoring.
 And again, this all operates on tokens meaningful to humans and machines at different space and time scales, offering immediate and local adaptation to attention and awareness.
-The feedback loop that exists in humans between attention and awareness is similarly mirrored in signals and status, in that a status value change can alter future sensitivities to signals – awareness of the current status controls how attentive the inference engine is a specific signal.
+The feedback loop in humans between attention and awareness is similarly mirrored in signals and status.
+A status change can alter future sensitivities to signals – understanding of the current status controls how attentive the inference engine is to a specific signal.